Biomass is organic material that comes from plants and animals, and it is a renewable source of energy.

 Converting biomass to other forms of energy

-Burning biomass is not the only way to release its energy.
-Biomass can be converted to other useable forms of energy like methane gas, or transportation fuels like ethanol and biodiesel.
+Burning is only one way to release the energy in biomass.
+Biomass can be converted to other useable forms of energy such as methane gas or transportation fuels such as ethanol and biodiesel.

-Crops like corn and sugar cane can be fermented to produce ethanol.
-Biodiesel, another transportation fuel, can be produced from vegetable oils and animal fats.
+Crops such as corn and sugar cane are fermented to produce fuel ethanol for use in vehicles.
+Biodiesel, another transportation fuel, is produced from vegetable oils and animal fats.

 How much biomass is used for fuel?

-Biomass fuels provided about 5% of the energy used in the United States in 2014.
-Of that 5%, about 46% was from wood and wood-derived biomass, 44% was from biofuels (mainly ethanol), and about 10% was from municipal waste.
+Biomass fuels provided about 5% of the primary energy used in the United States in 2016.
+Of that 5%, about 48% was from biofuels (mainly ethanol), 41% was from wood and wood-derived biomass, and about 11% was from the biomass in municipal waste.
 Researchers are trying to develop ways to use more biomass for fuel.

 Wood & Wood Waste